Amine: Biological activity

+Amine hormones

+Hormones derived from the modification of amino acids are referred to as amine hormones.
+Typically, the original structure of the amino acid is modified such that a –COOH, or carboxyl, group is removed, whereas the –NH3+, or amine, group remains.
+Amine hormones are synthesized from the amino acids tryptophan or tyrosine.

 Application of amines

 Dyes

 Primary aromatic amines are used as a starting material for the manufacture of azo dyes.
 It reacts with nitrous acid to form diazonium salt, which can undergo coupling reaction to form an azo compound.
 As azo-compounds are highly coloured, they are widely used in dyeing industries, such as: